carlosbravoa/pro-container-demo/README.md

 3. **Ubuntu Pro Subscription**
-   - Ensure that the **Ubuntu Pro subscription** is active for all hosts or worker nodes in your environment:
+   - Ensure that the **Ubuntu Pro subscription** is active for all hosts or worker nodes where the Pro Container will be running on (see more details in the notes at the end of the page)
-     - For **EKS clusters**, every worker node must either:
-       - Use the Ubuntu Pro AMI, or
-       - Be configured with Canonical tokens.

-   Without these configurations, the container will not function correctly with Ubuntu Pro features.

 ## Quick Start